What are the measurements of your cards?

 - white and coloured cardstock: any cardstock that I can get my hands on.

 - stamps and their coordinating dies: I absolutely love the clear stamps from Lawn Fawn.
 They are the most adorable and versatile stamp sets I have ever seen!
 When purchasing stamp sets, I usually also buy their coordinating dies.
 My die-cutting machine is Provo Craft Cuttlebug V2.
+As far as I know, this model is no longer sold.
+The newest version is the Cricut Cuttlebug Mint Machine (as of October 2017)

 - ink pads: I mainly use the Memento Dew Drop ink pads by Tsukineko and the Ink Cube Packs by Lawn Fawn.
 For (watercolour) backgrounds I use the Tim Holtz Mini Distress Ink pads.